Education, infrastructure, and holding drivers accountable > bike helmets for cyclist safety

 But policy is also a key piece of the puzzle.
 In the Netherlands, it’s understood that operating a multi-ton, high-speed piece of machinery requires a great degree of responsibility.
 So if a driver strikes a person walking or biking, the motorist is automatically held liable unless it can be proved that the victim caused the crash.

 If we had such a policy in U.S. cities, motorists like the one who hurt McGrath would be less likely to do things like blowing stop signs without checking for bike riders.
-We should also have require skills testing for driver’s license renewal to ensure that as people age, they still have the reaction time necessary to safely pilot a vehicle that can easily kill people.
+We should also require skills testing for driver’s license renewal to ensure that as people age, they still have the reaction time necessary to safely pilot a vehicle that can easily kill people.

 “Dumb luck was responsible for my three-point landing and for sparing my unshielded skull,” McGrath wrote.
 “And it’s dumb luck, I suppose, that I’m alive to write this.
 You won’t see me without a bike helmet anymore.”